 - Frustration (eg. if they have been exhibiting patience with annoying behaviors and have politely asked their brother or sister with ADHD to stop unsuccessfully).

 - Guilt (eg. when they are thriving and their sibling with ADHD is clearly struggling; this can even lead to under-performance in some areas to relieve discomfort of their brother or sister).

-- Hiding true feelings (eg. denial of any uncomfortable or conflictual issues so they remain “healthier” than sibling with ADHD in comparision).
+- Hiding true feelings (eg. denial of any uncomfortable or conflictual issues so they remain “healthier” than the sibling with ADHD, in comparison).